It is impossible to escape the headlines.

 “Rule #1: never lose money.
 Rule #2: Don’t forget rule #1.”

-This means the first step to investing in any market cycle is to invest in hard assets where your capital invested cannot go to zero (this is THE main reason I love investing in real estate).
-As an extension of this principle, you want to invest in assets where you can control the value of the asset.
-This means investing in assets that are their value on net operating income or expected gross income not on the whims of the market.
+The first step to investing in any market conditions is to invest in hard assets where your capital invested cannot go to zero.
+(This is THE main reason I love real estate investments.)
+As an extension of this principle, you want to invest in asset classes where you can control the value of the asset.
+This means investing in assets that are their value on net operating income or expected gross income not on the whims of the stock market.
 Additionally, any asset that you invest in must be well capitalized with capital expenditure and operational reserves to mitigate loss and to keep the need from selling in a down market unnecessarily.

 One pillar of conservative investing is to invest in assets that have tax benefits associated with them (the IRS is incentivizing investment to solve a problem).
-Again, this is another reason I love real estate.
+Again, this is another reason I love being a real estate investor.
 When you invest in real estate you can create paper losses through depreciation, including accelerated depreciation and bonus depreciation.
 These losses can help shelter taxation on income the asset generates.

-Another tax benefit of investing in real estate is the 1031 exchange.
+Another tax benefit of investing in real estate is the 1031 exchange, also called a like-kind exchange.
 One of the major benefits of doing the 1031 exchange is the ability to defer the tax on capital gains and to avoid depreciation recapture.
 The tax benefits of real estate are one of the most powerful builders of wealth.

-However, how important are the tax benefits if you are investing through a SDIRA?
+However, how important are the tax benefits if you are investing in alternative assets through a Self-Directed IRA (SDIRA)?
 Glad you asked!
 The SDIRA account itself already has tax advantages built in, so any depreciation will remain in the account itself and not pass through to you as the individual.
 Additionally, SDIRAs cannot participate in a 1031 exchange (they don’t need to save on tax).
 When you invest in real estate through an SDIRA, you really do not need the tax benefits anyway!

 An inflation hedge is an investment where the decreased purchasing power of a currency results from the loss of its value due to rising prices either macro-economically or due to inflation.
 When you invest in a real estate asset, you can periodically increase your income that you are earning and pass through your expense increases to the end customer.
-For example, with multifamily properties you can adjust your income annually at lease renewal.
-For self-storage property you can adjust your income monthly.
+For example, with multifamily properties, such as apartment buildings, you can adjust your income annually at lease renewal.
+With self-storage property, you can adjust your income monthly.
 For express car washes and hotels, you could adjust your income daily if you like.
 Being able to respond to the market to protect your purchasing power is one of the most powerful aspects of any commercial real estate business.